xiaoyifang/goldendict-ng/website/docs/custom_dictionary.md

 will disable the current dictionary's full-text search.

-you can check the fullindex feature on each dictionary info dialog.
+you can check the full-text search on each dictionary's info dialog.

 ![](img/dictionary-info-fullindex.png)